EricHayter/renderer/README.md

 ## TODO :white_check_mark:
-- Currently working on the 4th iteration of the renderer which will include phong shading giving models (ideally) a more smooth look than the current jagged edges.
+- Currently working on the 4th iteration of the renderer which will include [Phong shading](https://en.wikipedia.org/wiki/Phong_shading) giving models (ideally) a more smooth look than the current jagged edges.
     - implement extra linear algebra tooling for calculating the transformation matrix of normal vectors. :white_check_mark: